droglenc/NCMTH107/resources/Syllabus-Current.md

 - Attend class.
 Most of class time will be allocated to you working on module assignments.
 I will be available during these times to answer your questions.
 - Ask questions on MS Teams.
 Simply start a new conversation (see [quick links on course homepage](../)) with your question and I will answer it ASAP.
 Other students may also answer your question.
-- I will hold virtual help hours on Teams Monday through Thursday from 830-930 **PM**.
-You can simply join the meeting that I open in the Help Hours channel (see [quick links on course homepage](../)) at that time.
+- I will hold in-person help hours on Monday, Wednesday, and Friday from 10-1050am and Tuesday and Thursday from 2-3pm.
+I can also setup a virtual meeting through Teams at others times upon request.
-- I will also generally be available at my computer during afternoons on most days.
-I will try to respond to queries ASAP during these times.
+- I will also try to respond to email queries ASAP.
-- Finally, you may send me [anonymous feedback, suggestions, or questions](https://www.surveymonkey.com/r/KC87PJW){:target="_blank"}.

 Please see or contact me if you have questions regarding this course.